-Citizen Group Modern Slavery and Human Trafficking Statement for the Fiscal Year Ended March 31, 2020
+CITIZEN Group Modern Slavery and Human Trafficking Statement for the Fiscal Year Ended March 31, 2023 (Proposal)

 1. Organizational structure, businesses and supply chains